-Are clear braces right for you?
-If you're looking at the types of braces available for yourself or your child and you want something less noticeable than metal, chances are you're considering fixed clear braces or removable aligners (invisible braces).
+How much do clear braces cost and are they right for you?
+Suppose you're looking at the types of braces available for yourself or your child and you want something less noticeable than metal.
+In that case, chances are you're considering fixed clear braces or removable aligners (clear aligners).

 Clear braces vs. invisible braces